 As a reporter, I’ve dealt with a lot of difficult people.
 Most of them weren’t out on the streets or on a story.
 They were in the newsroom.
-C’mon, you must’ve heard about the stereotypes: reporters are narcissistic and producers are power-trippers.
-Let me be clear, they are just that, stereotypes, I’m not saying everyone is like that, or even the majority.
+C’mon, you must’ve heard about the stereotypes: narcissistic reporters and power-tripping managers?
+Let me be clear, they are just that, stereotypes.
+I’m not saying everyone is like that, or even the majority.
 It’s a small percentage, but hey, even a small number of those extreme personalities have the ability to make quite an impact.
 Add to that, the behavioral rules and norms of corporate America seldom exist in a newsroom, and you’ve got a recipe for a couple of blow-ups, a fair share of ego-tripping, and outbursts of all shapes and sizes.

 Me?
 I’d prefer a mean person to an insecure one ten times out of ten.
 At least, I know what to expect.
 But insecurity breeds the kind of erratic behavior where you never know when a punch is coming, or a hug.

-This list is by no means comprehensive, but if every newsroom had at least one of these people in it, they’d be blessed:
+This list is by no means comprehensive, but if every newsroom had at least one of these people in it, they’d be blessed bunch:

 Kaity Tong.
 What a class act.
-Always friendly, and down to earth, despite the fact that she’s been a number one market anchor for decades.
+Always friendly and down to earth, despite the fact that she’s been an anchor in the number one market for decades.
 No one doesn’t like Kaity, from her co-workers to the viewers.
 She is beloved, and a true inspiration for her own brand of kindness, compassion and level of professionalism.
 Plus, she’s fun to go get drinks with.

 Gerry Brooks.
 He’s one funny, witty guy.
 A hell of a fantastic writer, a credible anchor who thinks on his feet, generous with a compliment, and a direct leader in the newsroom.
 He’s a legend in Connecticut, and he makes everyone he works with shine.